 For more information about use of our space, rates and to arrange a visit, contact our Building Manager, Byron Adams, at 202-628-4317, or email badams@FirstUCCDC.org .
 He’ll work with you to facilitate your review of the space and finalization of arrangements.
-We are located at the corner of 10th & G Streets, N.W. — where we have been since shortly after our founding in 1865 by abolitionists — just a short walk from the Metro Center and Gallery Place Metro stations.
-Please note that requests to use space outside of our regular building hours (Monday through Friday, 9:00 am – 4:30 pm) necessitate special arrangements.
-If such requests are received less than fourteen calendar days in advance, we are not likely to be able to accommodate them (except for funerals and memorial services).
+We are located at the corner of 10th & G Streets, N.W., just a short walk from the Metro Center and Gallery Place Metro stations.

 Are you interested in having an event at First Congregational United Church of Christ?

-4. The Building Manager will double check the details of your event and send you an invoice for your useage.
-Once we have received your booking deposit (25% of your usage fee or $100, whichever is greater), your event will be placed on our calendar.
+4. The Building Manager will double check the details of your event and send you an invoice for your usage.
+Once we have received your booking deposit, your event will be placed on our calendar.
 The balance of the usage fee plus a security deposit against any damage or extra hours will be due fourteen calendar days prior to your event.